Skip to content

 Using the Debugger in Jetbrains WebStorm

 Click the drop down menu listing the runtime configuration, and click Edit Configurations....
-Create a Javascript Debug debug configuration with http://localhost:3000 as the URL.
+Create a JavaScript Debug debug configuration with http://localhost:3000 as the URL.
 Customize to your liking (e.g. Browser for debugging, store as project file), and click OK.
 Run this debug configuration, and the selected browser should automatically open.
-At this point, you should have 2 applications in debug mode: the NextJS node application, and the client/ browser application.
+At this point, you should have 2 applications in debug mode: the NextJS node application, and the client/browser application.

-Debugging with Chrome DevTools
+Debugging with Browser DevTools

 Client-side code

-Now, any time your client-side code reaches a debugger statement, code execution will pause and that file will appear in the debug area.
-You can also press Ctrl+P on Windows/Linux or ⌘+P on macOS to search for a file and set breakpoints manually.
-Note that when searching here, your source files will have paths starting with webpack://_N_E/./.
+In either browser, any time your client-side code reaches a debugger statement, code execution will pause and that file will appear in the debug area.
+You can also search for files to set breakpoints manually:

 Server-side code